-Although it is rare, some placement options offer a stipend as part of the placement experience.
+Although uncommon, some placement options offer a stipend as part of the placement experience.
 This is allowable and is considered a paid placement rather than an employment-based placement.
+This may include projects funded through education entities such as Americorps.